syncfusion/ej2-vue-ui-components/components/gantt/README.md

 ```
 Initiating a new project prompts us to choose the type of project to be used for the current application.
 Select the option `Default ([Vue 2] babel, eslint)` from the menu.

-### Adding Syncfusion Gantt and theme Package
+### Adding Syncfusion Gantt and Theme Packages

 All Syncfusion Vue packages are published in the [npmjs.com](https://www.npmjs.com/~syncfusionorg) registry.
-To install the Vue Gantt package and the Tailwind 3 theme package, use the following command.
+To install the Vue Gantt package and the Tailwind 3 theme package, use the following commands.

 ```bash
 npm install @syncfusion/ej2-vue-gantt